jovana/remko-heat-pump/README.md

-![Remko HA Dashboard](dashboard_remko.png "Remko HA Dashboard")
+![Remko HA Dashboard](dashboard_remko.png "Remko HA Dashboard") _To have this dashboard also check this template: https://github.com/jovana/remko-heat-pump/wiki/REMKO-Dashboard-template_

 ## REMKO WKF-Compact
 This manual has been tested on a WKF120 device, running software version **4.23**.